 Wildlife Rehabilitation in Virginia

 To rehabilitate wildlife in Virginia, individuals and organizations must have a permit.
 Virginia Department of Game and Inland Fisheries (VDGIF) is the agency that issues state wildlife rehabilitation permits; federal permits (for rehabilitating birds) are obtained from the U.S. Fish and Wildlife Service.

 Continuing Education Opportunities

-The Wildlife Center also provides continuing-education training for wildlife rehabilitators through our annual two-day Call of the Wild conference, which is specifically designed for rehabilitators and other wildlife “first responders”.
-Each year more than 120 participants from across the United States attend the Call of the Wild conference.
+The Wildlife Center also provides continuing-education training for wildlife rehabilitators through our annual three-day Call of the Wild conference, which is specifically designed for rehabilitators and other wildlife “first responders”.
+Each year, nearly 200 participants from across the United States attend the Call of the Wild conference.